Skip to content

 Recipe FAQs

-Freezing: To store in the freezer, just place in an airtight container or bag.
+Freezing: I love snacking on frozen homemade toffee when craving a sweet chocolate treat.
+To store in freezer, place in an airtight container or bag.
 It should keep in the freezer for a couple of months.

 More Candy Recipes You’ll Love